wunderio/ddev-drupal/README.md

 # Wunder template for DDEV Drupal projects

 This is a template for DDEV Drupal projects for defining the base DDEV setup for Drupal.
-It comes with predefined config.wunderio.yaml file and .ddev/wunderio/core/ folder.
+It comes with predefined .ddev/config.wunderio.yaml file and .ddev/dist folder which contents is copied to your project root.

 ## Installation